lewagon/data-engineering-setup/_partials/ssh_key.md

 <details>
   <summary markdown='span'> ❗️ /home/your_username/.ssh/id_ed25519 already exists.</summary>
-If you receive this message, you may already have an SSH Key with the same name (if you are a Le Wagon Alumni or you using SSH Authentication with Github).
+If you receive this message, you may already have an SSH Key with the same name (if you are a Le Wagon Alumni or are using SSH Authentication with Github).

 To create a separate SSH key to exclusively use for this bootcamp use the following: